camba1/simplifyyourlife/README.md

 ## About this project
 This project was initially created as a demo.
 If you see something that could be improved either in the code or this document please feel free to open a pull request.

 All my code in this repo is under MIT license, so feel free to use as needed.
-For external libraries used in this repo, please refer to their own licensing terms.
+For external libraries and images used in this repo, please refer to their own licensing terms.

 ## Pre-requisites
 In order to run the project in its entirety, you will need to have :